By Dan Blair, marriage counselor and family counselor

 Conflicts in relationships. can then be addressed with more “F” words:

-Faults are the responsibility of the individual, not someone else pointing them out.
+Fault-finding is the responsibility of the individual, not someone else trying to change you.

 Future options reflecting the needs of each person is more productive than dwelling on the past.